+When I traveled to the Southeast USA, I was thrilled for a chance to tour the Biltmore Estate in Asheville, NC — a stunning 250-room French Renaissance château nestled in the Blue Ridge Mountains.
 The Biltmore Estate is a refreshing taste of European architecture in the middle of the American South.
-After my husband and I canceled our fall trip to Europe due to the Covid-19 pandemic, visiting the Biltmore felt like a fun and exciting way to relive what would have been our European vacation!
+After my husband and I canceled our fall trip to Europe due to Covid, visiting the Biltmore felt like an exciting way to relive what would have been our European vacation!

 We discovered many helpful tips for visiting the Biltmore Estate in Asheville, NC, during our visit that I am excited to share with you!
 But first, here’s a little history lesson on the Biltmore!